From Imagination to Accountability

 Upward: They need to translate design's value into business deliverables that go beyond the design artifacts (workflows, design systems, layouts, etc.) to a leadership that is increasingly skeptical and impatient

-Downward: Their teams who frame design’s inability to add value as a failing by other disciplines to understand design, rather than design’s failing to make commercially based recommendations.
+Downward: Their teams pushback that design’s capacity to add value is a failing by other disciplines to understand design, rather than design failing to make commercially based design recommendations.

 Most design leaders are hesitant to push back on their own team, resulting in their role becoming one of advocacy.
 That is not leading.
 For these individuals they have abdicated their position as a leader to become messengers.
 They have lost the high ground and regardless of the perception of design within the organization, these individuals are admitting defeat.

-Genuine design leadership requires being willing to tell your team that imagination without a viable commercial framework, strategic inflection points and revenue opportunities, based on market and competitive research, is not a protected activity.
+Genuine design leadership requires being willing to tell your team that imagination without a viable market framework, strategic inflection points and revenue opportunities, is not a protected activity.
 It is a liability.
 Genuine design leaders hold their teams accountable for delivering against those expectations.
-They need to hire accordingly, to up-skill their team if necessary.
-They work with their team and develop the functional capacity to find the data, develop a point of view, and to have the confidence to take responsibility for their recommendations.
+They work with their team, up-skilling when necessary to develop the functional capacity to find the data, develop a point of view, and to have the confidence to take responsibility for the recommendations.
+And finally, rather than seeking accommodations in other disciplines, these leaders ensure their team’s work is syndicated to company leadership and the broader organization.

 What Accountability Would Actually Look Like

-However, a combination of design's under-documentation of its strategic contributions and more MBAs wanting to be a part of the tech bubbles, gave space for the rise of “product management”.
+However, a combination of design's under-documentation of its strategic contributions and more MBAs wanting to be a part of the tech bubbles, gave space to the rise of product management.
 The design profession chose to focus on the desirability dimension allowing viability to be claimed by this new practice, that has since formalized its ownership.

 Designers who want to move from production to organizational leadership need to own the full arc: